-Major Things Addressed In the HIPPA Law
+Major Things Addressed In the HIPAA Law

 HIPAA laws require that each healthcare facility has an electronic data handling system for the administrative side of things.
-This includes all the hardware and the software needed to accommodate patient records.
+This includes all the hardware and software needed to accommodate patient records.
 This also involves a plan for periodically reviewing and updating the facility’s security standards and physical security measures.

-Finally, for the business aspect of things, the business’s physical security must be protected at all times as well.
+Finally, for the business aspect of things, the business’s physical security must be protected at all times.
 All personnel entering patient information must be expressly authorized by the patient, the doctor, and the legal representative of the business.
 For the business’s physical security, additional layers of protection must be applied, including access control, physical access to all information, and an alert system in place should any unauthorized personnel enter the patient’s information.

 The legislation was passed by Congress and signed into law by President Clinton on August 21, 1996.
-HIPAA stands for health insur

-HIPAA is an acronym for Health Insurance Portability and Accountability Act
+HIPAA is an acronym for Health Insurance Portability and Accountability Act.